-“When the Army agreed to send me to grad school, I wound up coming to Texas A&M. We spent two years here, from 1996 to 1998, during which I got my master’s degree in engineering.
-I then received a teaching assignment at West Point, and while Wya and I were there, Dad was offered the position to be chancellor of the A&M System.”
+“When the Army agreed to send me to grad school, I wound up coming to Texas A&M. We spent two years here, from 1996 to 1998, as I worked toward my master’s degree in engineering.
+I then received a teaching assignment at West Point, and while Wya and I were there, Dad was offered the chancellor’s position with the A&M System.”

 After his retirement from the Army, Howard Graves became a visiting professor for the Lyndon Johnson School of Public Service at the University of Texas in Austin.
 As Graves became known to state educational leaders and political figures, his profile rose.
-Given Graves military background, he seemed a perfect cultural fit for the Texas A&M System and was named to the post in August of 1999.
+Given his military background, he seemed a perfect cultural fit for the Texas A&M System and was named chancellor in August of 1999.

-But not long after becoming chancellor, Graves was diagnosed with cancer.
-He served most of his term in the post battling the disease, making frequent trips to Houston’s MD Anderson Cancer Center.
+Soon though, Graves was diagnosed with cancer.
+He served most of his term as chancellor battling the disease, making frequent two-hour trips to Houston’s MD Anderson Cancer Center for treatment.

-Among his closest confidants through the period was Pastor Andy Seidel.
+Among Graves’ closest confidants through his fight with cancer was Pastor Andy Seidel.

-Years before Howard and Gracie moved to College Station, Seidel had taken a position with the Dallas Theological Seminary.
-As executive director of the DTS Hendricks Center, Seidel led efforts to provide Christian-based leadership training for both seminary students and church ministers as well as business leaders.
+Years before Howard and Gracie moved to College Station, Seidel had moved from the city and taken a position with the Dallas Theological Seminary.
+As executive director of the DTS Hendricks Center, Seidel led efforts to provide Christian-based leadership training for seminary students and church ministers, as well as business leaders.

 Ultimately, Seidel chose to make a trip to College Station and record a video interview with his long-time friend.

-Despite his condition, Graves was pleased to help his friend.
+Despite his condition, Graves was pleased to share his thoughts and expertise.

 On the DVD, Seidel sets the tone for what Graves has to share about his Christian life by referencing the oxygen tank sitting just off camera.
 While Graves has an optimistic attitude, his physical appearance and raspy voice belie the ravages of both his disease and the chemotherapy he’d undergone.